Fiveable

 Wait and seeRisk of harmLess disruptionBetter short-term profitsPossible backlash

-Lining it up like this helps leaders see which choice creates the most overall good (or the least overall harm).
+Lining it up this way helps leaders see which choice creates the most overall good or the least overall harm.

 Approach 2: Align with the company's vision and goals.

-Some leaders take a different route: they ask which option fits best with what the company stands for.
-If a business has built its identity around sustainability, then the "right" choice in a dilemma is usually the more sustainable one, even if it costs more.
+Other leaders ask which option fits best with what the company stands for.
+If a business has built its identity around sustainability, then the choice that fits its vision is usually the more sustainable one, even when it costs more.
+A company whose mission centers on protecting the environment will tend to choose the environmentally friendly option in a sourcing dilemma, because that choice flows from its vision.

 Why the Response Matters So Much

-The way leaders handle a dilemma ripples out in three big ways:
+The way leaders handle a dilemma affects the business in three big ways:

-• Reputation: One bad decision can take years to recover from.
-A good response can boost reputation for the long haul.
+• Reputation: one bad decision can take years to recover from, while a good response can build reputation for the long haul.

-• Company culture: Employees watch how leaders handle tough calls.
-If leaders cut corners under pressure, employees learn that's acceptable.
+• Company culture: employees watch how leaders handle tough calls.
+If leaders cut corners under pressure, employees learn that is acceptable.
 If leaders stick to their values, that sets the tone.

 Vocabulary